 The leadership team must communicate early and often.
 The Black Belt lead will create and initiate the communication plan, but as the project moves forward, others will continue to relay information.
 Communication is not a one-time event.
 Consistent and ongoing messages will keep everyone informed and on the same page.
 There are many ways to share a communication plan, and a variety of avenues may be needed to reach all areas of the company.
 A company-wide Communications meeting and brown bag lunches are ways to interact with the employees and an easier way for questions to be answered.
 Webinars are useful for employees who work shift hours.
 Email, the employee phone hotline, and videotaped meetings are great ways to review the process, periodically give updates, and announce project milestones.

 The effective communication plan will state the goal and the method of change.
-By recognizing successful teamwork and sharing the positive impact that has already started will keep the momentum going and aid in achieving the end result together.
+Recognizing successful teamwork and sharing the positive impact that has already started will keep the momentum going and aid in achieving the end result together.